-23.3.3 Equity price risk
+24.3.3 Equity price risk

-Equity price risk is the risk that the fair value of equities decreases as a result of changes in the value of individual companies' shares.
-For the year ended 31 December 2023, there is no effect on the Group's consolidated profit and equity as the investment portfolio does not contain any equity investments (2022: same).
+Equity price risk is the risk that the fair value of equities decreases as the result of changes in the level of equity indices and individual stocks.
+For the year ended 31 December 2024, the Group has a equity price risk arising from its investment in fund and a 5 per cent increase in the value would have an increase on the consolidated statement of profit or loss for the year by US\$ 772 thousand (2023: nil).

-23.4 Liquidity risk
+24.4 Liquidity risk